-Using the contextual menu of the new object which has been inserted (right-click on the object), choose Cabri 3D Object > Import....
+Using the contextual menu (right click of the mouse) of the inserted new object, choose Cabri 3D Object > Import....
 Select the file to display and open it.
 Your figure will appear.

 To manipulate your figure, choose Cabri 3D Object > Manipulate, in the figure's contextual menu: your figure appears, and you can operate on it as you please.